Yoshie Kashiwabara: Personal life

 Yoshie is married to common-law husband, the name hasn't been revealed to the public.
 In 2020, it was reported of Kashiwabara's husband being diagnosed with leukemia and has been taking care of him on daily basis.

-She is very much into fine clay art work, cooking, movies, photography and scuba diving.

 Legacy

 In 2011, one of the most famous Japanese music programs, Music Station, held a special program where they counted down the Top 50 Idols of All-Time (the list spanning over four decades) based on their sales total; Yoshie Kashiwabara was in the 40th position, with total sales of 4,400,000 copies.

 Other than producing 18 top-ten singles from 1981 to 1986 and performing twice (1983 and 1985) on the annual Kohaku, Yoshie's biggest achievement during her career was perhaps, despite being labelled as a pop idol, to be nominated for the best singing female artist for three consecutive years (1985–1987).